 The antioxidants improve immune health while linoleic acid supports the skin and fur.
 Combine that with the lack of artificial additives or fillers, and you have a wholesome meal that will keep your Aussie in good shape!

-3. Wellness CORE Grain-Free Deboned Turkey & Chicken Meal Recipe Dry Dog Food
+3. Wellness CORE Grain-Free Deboned Turkey & Chicken Meal Recipe Dry Dog Food - Best Premium Option

 You can't go wrong with Wellness Core.
 This particular formula is grain-free and crafted for whole-body health.
 Turkey and chicken are the stars of the show, as they contribute most to the impressive 34 percent protein content.